Loginistaken/Minflorix-Q-Battery/a-Quauntum-Battery-Project.md

 Overview
  A new type of quantum-enhanced battery.
-This battery integrates advanced quantum physics concepts—like entanglement, superposition, and spin dynamics—into a practical, room-temperature, wearable-compatible battery pack.
+This battery integrates advanced quantum physics concepts—like entanglement, superposition, and spin dynamics—into a practical, room-temperature, compact room-tempature stable battery pack.

 The main idea:
 Add “quantum subsystems” to a classical battery to get faster charging, longer energy storage,